Zaechus/kingslayer/README.md

 [![Build Status](https://travis-ci.com/Maxgy/kingslayer.svg?branch=master)](https://travis-ci.com/Maxgy/kingslayer)

-A text adventure dungeon crawler game written in Rust.
+Kingslayer is a text adventure dungeon crawler game written in Rust.
+It is a rewrite and continuation of [thekinggame](https://github.com/Maxgy/thekinggame).

 ### Running the game
 ```